Most Affordable Nursing Schools 2023

 Average Net Price: $19,145

 The College of Nursing at Iowa has a national reputation of excellence and is one of the premier institutions for professional nursing education.
 The University of Iowa’s nursing college offers highly recognized concentrations for students in Nursing Service Administration, Geriatric Nursing, Anesthesia Nursing, and Pediatric Nursing.
-The university has a Bachelor of Science in Nursing (BSN) program for high school students who are interested in nursing as a profession as well as a program for registered nurses wanting to gain an undergraduate degree.
 The University of Iowa offers a learner-centric environment where students are encouraged & coached by both academic & clinical faculty while they’re studying the course.
 This will prepare them to lead in the nursing profession.
 As you go through your clinical rotations and work in hospital settings with professionals, you’ll gain valuable experience.

 37. Westfield State University